 The results obtained (Table 4) indicated that out of 105 farmers 28 farmers (26.7%) had used fertilizer during planting: DAP (1.0%), Farm Yard Manure (45.7%), mixture of different types of artificial fertilizers(9.5%).
 Four farmers (2.0%) indicated that they top dressed their crops.
 Sixteen farmers (15.2%) indicated that they controlled pest and diseases.
 The other group of farmers (99%) argued that they used indigenous technologies or cultural method while one farmer (1.0%) indicated that he bought insecticide.
-Twenty six farmers (74.8) indicated that they did not use any of the long storage methods apart from the use of sacks.
-The adoption level of sorghum production technologies is relatively low despite the favourable farmer characteristics.
+Twenty six farmers (74.8) indicated that they sold most of their produce immediately without storing for a long period.
+This means that they did not use any of the long storage methods apart from the use of sacks.
+The adoption level of sorghum production technologies is relatively low despite the favorable farmer characteristics..
 This means therefore that the adoption level was influenced by other factors other than the farmer characteristics.